Elder Skatesmen

 Elder Skatesmen: Friendly games - we pass the puck around!

-The Elder Skatesmen is an over-60 (and over-70) non-contact recreational hockey group.
+The Elder Skatesmen is an over-60 non-contact recreational hockey group.
 We emphasize friendly games: team rosters change frequently, and we do not keep records of game scores or player stats.

 We use this website to facilitate keeping track of attendance and obtaining spares.
 It is important for all players to respond PROMPTLY to the weekly "Are you playing?" emails.
 If you will NOT be playing, please let us know as soon as possible so we can get a spare.